Silverpeas/silverpeas-ui-compressor/README.md

 * C-style comments starting with `/*!` are preserved.
 This is useful with comments containing copyright/license information.
-As of 2.4.8, the '!' is no longer dropped by YUICompressor.
+As of 2.4.8, the '!' is no longer dropped by Silverpeas's UI Compressor.
 For example:

 ```
 /*!